great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_to_postgresql.md

 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-By default, newly profiled <TechnicalTag tag="expectation" text="Expectations" /> are stored as <TechnicalTag tag="expectation_suite" text="Expectation Suites" /> in JSON format in the `expectations/` subdirectory of your `great_expectations/` folder.
+By default, newly <TechnicalTag tag="profiling" text="Profiled" /> <TechnicalTag tag="expectation" text="Expectations" /> are stored as <TechnicalTag tag="expectation_suite" text="Expectation Suites" /> in JSON format in the `expectations/` subdirectory of your `great_expectations/` folder.
 This guide will help you configure Great Expectations to store them in a PostgreSQL database.

 <Prerequisites>